Updated January 25, 2021.

 Should my child wear a mask?

-The CDC recommends that children 2 years and older wear a cloth face covering when in a community setting.
-The face covering may prevent the spread of the virus from children to others.
+The CDC recommends that children 2 years and older wear a cloth face covering when in the community setting.
+The face covering helps prevent the spread of the virus from children to others and may offer protection to your child as well.
 It is especially important that your child wear a mask or face covering if they are experiencing symptoms or need to be around those who may be considered high-risk.
-Children under 2 years old should not wear cloth face coverings.
+Children under age 2 years should not wear cloth face coverings.

 What should I do if I’m pregnant?

 Currently, it is not known whether COVID-19 can be passed from mother to baby or what developmental impact this may have.
+It is thought that transmission of COVID-19 to newborns is primarily through respiratory droplets from an infected mother or caregiver.
 At this time, we encourage all pregnant women to practice the appropriate preventative measures and to reach out to their provider if they begin to experience symptoms.

 What should I do if my child is sick?